Chemical Bonds Lesson: Types, Properties, and Examples

 Lesson Overview

-A chemical bond is a fundamental force of attraction that holds atoms together, allowing them to form chemical substances with two or more atoms.
-This bond is the result of interactions between the electrons in the outer shells of atoms, where electrons are either shared or transferred between atoms to achieve a more stable electron configuration.
+A chemical bond is the force of attraction that holds atoms together, allowing them to form molecules or compounds.
+These bonds occur due to interactions between the electrons in the outer shells of atoms, where electrons are either shared or transferred to achieve a more stable electron configuration.

 What Is the History of Chemical Bonding Theories?